hsgarn/foosobsplus/README.md

 The Max Win parameter is only used when the Win By parameter is greater than 1.
 If a team has to win by more than 1 point, then Max Win is the maximum score a team can get and at that point it does not matter if they won by more than 1 point.

 #### Win By
 The Win By parameter is used to force a team to win by a specified number of points.
 Default is 1 which means that a team only has to win by 1 point (normal game behavior).
 Setting the parameter to 2 would require that a team win by two points.
 If a team reaches the Points to Win value without being ahead by the Win By value, then the game continues until either a team wins by the Win By margin, or the Max Win value is reached.
+Note: If Win By in Final Game Only is checked, then the Win By points are only considered in the last game of the match (prior games are win by 1).

 #### Games to Win
 The Games to Win parameter is used to determine when a match is won.
 Specify the number of games required to win the match.
 Default is 2 for a 2 out of 3 match.
 Use 3 for a 3 out of 5 match. etc.